Key Lime Bars

 12 Servings

-If you love the tart, tangy taste of Key lime pie, you'll adore these bars.
-Featuring a creamy condensed milk filling flavored with Key lime juice atop a buttery graham cracker crust, each bar offers a mouthwatering contrast of flavors and textures.
+If you love the tart, tangy taste of Key lime pie, you'll adore these Key lime bars.
+Featuring a creamy condensed milk filling flavored with Key lime juice atop a buttery graham cracker crust, each bar has a mouthwatering contrast of flavors and textures.

 The recipe is a riff on the famous Key lime pie from Joe's Stone Crab restaurant in Miami Beach.
 It's sure to be a standout option on your summer dessert table.
 Make it for pool parties, potlucks, casual patio get-togethers, or whenever you’re craving a cool sweet treat.
 Plus, since the dessert is in bar form, it's easy to enjoy—no forks or plates required.